Relations with Colombia

 - Through training, education and exercises, NATO Allies and Colombia seek to develop the interoperability of their armed forces, in line with NATO norms and standards.
 This will facilitate possible future Colombian participation in United Nations-led operations and missions.
 Colombian personnel regularly take part in courses at the NATO School in Oberammergau, Germany, and the NATO Defense College in Rome, Italy.
 Colombia has also participated in a number of high-level military conferences.

-- Colombia's defence ministry also actively participates, since 2013, in the Building Integrity programme, which provides practical assistance and advice for strengthening integrity, accountability and transparency in the defence and security sector.
+- Since 2013, Colombia's defence ministry has actively participated in the Building Integrity programme, which provides practical assistance and advice for strengthening integrity, accountability and transparency in the defence and security sector.

 Support for NATO-led operations and missions